 The scenario: your company has been in business for 2 or 3 years, and you’ve firmly established yourself to a customer base.
 However, they’re not your ideal customer – perhaps most your business is low value orders with low R.O.I. – so you want to reposition your business to get more desirable customers.
 You know you need to rebrand, but you’re not sure how to get started.
 You’re not alone.
 Right at this minute, there are hundreds of businesses in a similar position.
 But how do you go about attracting the right kind of clients?

-- First figure out who your dream client is.
+- First, figure out who your dream client is.

 It’s rather unbelievable, but we’ve seen countless companies start rebranding their business without first figuring out who they’re trying to target.
 Without a target audience, your rebrand will end up unfocused and give off mixed messages, which can result in no business at all!
 Before you start any work, assemble your marketing and sales team together, plus anyone else in your company that has great ideas, for a half-day brainstorming session where you look at past business reports, new trends and opportunities to figure out who is the best type of client for your business.
 Then plan your rebranding activities around this target client.

 - Reposition your brand identity around your dream client – it doesn’t work the other way around!